A creamy egg salad BLT sandwich with fresh tomatoes, soft Bibb lettuce and crispy strips of bacon makes for a stellar lunch sandwich!

 He was never a fan until I made egg salad into a BLT sandwich. #duh #justaddbacon

-I mentioned he’s been looking to change up his weekday lunches and so far this is the other favorite sandwich I’ve made for him to take to work.
+I mentioned he’s been looking to change up his weekday lunches and this is the other favorite sandwich I’ve made for him to take to work, along with my healthy basil chicken salad.

 Also, you can prep all of the parts of this sandwich ahead and just assemble them in the morning.